slaytonrnd/CartridgeWriter/README.md

 Running CartridgeWriter.exe
 ----
+CartridgeWriter.exe can be downloaded as a part of the CartridgeWriter repository and is located in the Release directory of the repository.

 Set up the following before running:

 	-32 or 64 bit PC with Windows XP or later (Only tested on XP and 7 so far)